Everton's Thierno Barry puts dent in Aston Villa's title hopes

 "We tried to block off the passing lanes and stop them playing through the middle, forcing them wide."

-Everton’s excellent away form continues, in contrast to a poor run at their new Hill Dickinson Stadium home, as they won a league match at Villa Park for the first time in almost 10 years.

-They were denied the opener from the kick-off when a long ball from goalkeeper Jordan Pickford was met by Merlin Rohl and fired goalwards but struck the post.
+They were denied the opener from the kick-off when a long ball from goalkeeper Jordan Pickford was met by Merlin Rohl and fired goalwards but struck the post after 11 seconds.

 It was the quickest any team had hit the woodwork in a Premier League fixture since records were first kept in the 2006/07 season.